elbaulp/elbaulp.github.io/_posts/2012-07-07-5-libros-de-no-ficcion-que-todo-geek-deberia-leer.md

 <figure>
 <amp-img on="tap:lightbox1" role="button" tabindex="0" layout="responsive" src="/assets/img/2012/07/Hackers-Painters-Big-Ideas-from-the-Computer-Age.jpg" title="Hackers & Painters: Big Ideas from the Computer Age" alt="Hackers & Painters: Big Ideas from the Computer Age" width="325px" height="500px" />
 </figure>
-<p>&#8220;The computer world is like an intellectual Wild West, in which you can shoot anyone you wish with your ideas, if you&#8217;re willing to risk the consequences. &#8221; &#8211;from Hackers & Painters: Big Ideas from the Computer Age, by Paul Graham</p>
+<p>&#8220;The computer world is like an intellectual Wild West, in which you can shoot anyone you wish with your ideas, if you&#8217;re willing to risk the consequences. &#8221; -from Hackers & Painters: Big Ideas from the Computer Age, by Paul Graham</p>
 <p>We are living in the computer age, in a world increasingly designed and engineered by computer programmers and software designers, by people who call themselves hackers.
 Who are these people, what motivates them, and why should you care?</p>
 <div class="tags">
 <a href="http://www.amazon.es/gp/product/1449389554/ref=as_li_ss_tl?ie=UTF8&camp=3626&creative=24822&creativeASIN=1449389554&linkCode=as2&tag=libros-geek-21" target="_blank">Ver en Amazon</a>